Skillhouse/hackerdoor/README.md

 ### Running

-Simply call `python googleapi/memberlist.py` to run the small script.
+Simply call `python -m googleapi.memberlist` to run the small script.
 It will pull the current active member members and their card information, such as:

 ```
 Name, Status, FC, CC, Dec